anhtv08/sale-counters/README.md

-This is a small application to stimulate the sale notification system. the program is writen in Java 8 and using maven to buidl and package application.
+This is a small application to stimulate the sale notification system.
+The program is written in Java 8 and using maven to build and package application.

-the input message taken from input file: the format of message as below:
+The input message taken from input file:
+The assumption format of message as below:

 MESSAGE_TYPE|PRODUCT_TYPE|PRICE|AMOUNT|ADJUSTMENT_TYPE|ADJUSTMENT_AMOUNT
 where